apigee-127/volos/README.md

 To test Apigee providers:

 1. Install the "proxy" module on an Apigee application.
 See the instructions [here](proxy/README.md).
-2. In the "common" directory, copy "testconfig-apigee-sample.js" to "testconfig-apigee.js" and edit the values.
+2. In the "testconfig" directory, copy "testconfig-apigee-sample.js" to "testconfig-apigee.js" and edit the values.
 You will need to specify the location of your proxy as well as the key and secret for the application.
 3. Run `mocha` in each apigee/test directory you wish you test.

 To test Redis providers: